 Tip: if you will make the mushrooms gravy with fresh mushrooms, sauté them with garlic and onions, instead of adding them to the vegetable broth, as they need no hydration.

 Learn why eating shiitake mushrooms are good for you!

-This creamy gravy recipe is very versatile, so feel free to adjust ingredients amounts and customize everything your mind desires.
+This creamy gravy recipe is versatile, so feel free to adjust ingredients and customize everything your mind desires.

 You can also use fresh mushrooms to make this easy mushroom gravy.
-We suggest using button mushrooms, brown cremini mushrooms, or portobello mushrooms, as they have a more intense flavor and color, thus are able to provide a richer flavor.
+We suggest using button mushrooms, brown cremini mushrooms, or portobello mushrooms, as they have a more intense flavor and color, and thus can provide a richer flavor.

-You can use white wine or red wine during the cooking process, as soon as you finish sautéing the onion and garlic, this will provide a richer and more complex flavor to the mushroom gravy recipe.
+You can use white or red wine during the cooking process; as soon as you finish sautéing the onion and garlic, this will provide a richer and more complex flavor to the mushroom gravy recipe.

 Use red wine to make a darker gravy and white wine for a light-colored one.

-Look how easy is to integrate mushrooms into your diet with these great mushroom recipes:
+Look how easy it is to integrate mushrooms into your diet with these great mushroom recipes: